Doctoral Training and HDR

 Website

-• to provide doctoral students with an outstanding professional education, ensuring a high-quality training experience;
+• to provide doctoral students with first-rate professional training, ensuring a high-quality education;

 • to strengthen the interdisciplinary and international aspects of doctoral education;